How the internet works

 • You will get your Windows’s default Terminal

-Further reading on the CLI Unix CLI
+Further reading on the Unix CLI

 Some useful terminal commands (the dollar symbol indicates you must start at terminal leaving no spaces between the first character you type and the terminal file path end)

-• $ls - (this will list all the files in your computer drive_
+• $ls - (this will list all the files in your computer drive)

 • $ls -a - (lists all including hidden files)